Symphony: A Heuristic Normalized Calibrated Advantage Actor and Critic Algorithm in application for Humanoid Robots: Foundation

 The Fading Replay Buffer is an intermediate step between On-policy Cache type Memory and Off-policy Experience Replay\cite{Lin1992SelfimprovingRA}.
 It smooths difference between both memories since actions that were done far in the past have a little relevance to the current policy, but it is also important to improve Q from those old "bad" transitions for better generalization.
 Also Fading Replay Buffer diminishes a transition problem of Experience Replay as a vanilla Experience Replay is a Stack type memory until it reaches its capacity then it is a Double-ended queue or a Standard Moving Average.

 Temporal Advantage and Fading Replay Buffer introduce high sample efficiency which can lead to the fast growth in Q learning.
-However, if more closely related experiments lead to more harmonious agent movements but requires big amount of samples, then how to achieve Sample Proximity and Sample Efficiency if these two goals contradict each other?
+However, if more closely related experiments lead to more harmonious agent movements but requires large number of samples, then how to achieve Sample Proximity and Sample Efficiency if these two goals contradict each other?

-It may sound unobvious but encouraging the agent not to use the full range of motion, "Swaddling" or Control Cost punishment, can help.
+It may seem counterintuitive but encouraging the agent not to use the full range of motion, "Swaddling" or Control Cost punishment, can help.

 Before we learned to run, we learned to walk, before we learned to walk, we learned to stand.
 If a small child is not swaddled and not kept in a crib, he can cause a lot of trouble to himself and to the Environment.
 How is swaddling different from "caution" in predictions?
 In that variability is preserved, but in a small range.
 This means that before learning to run like Usain Bolt, our agent must learn to move its legs correctly.